pirsch-analytics/blog/content/techstack/index.md

 ## Conclusion

 I hope you enjoyed learning more about how we develop and run Pirsch.
-If you want to know more or have specific questions about our setup, please feel free to contact us on Twitter [@PirschAnalytics](https://twitter.com/PirschAnalytics) or sent us an [email](mailto:contact@pirsch.io).
+If you want to know more or have specific questions about our setup, please feel free to contact us on Twitter [@PirschAnalytics](https://twitter.com/PirschAnalytics) or send us an [email](mailto:contact@pirsch.io).

 ---